CLOSE SEARCH

 The lender may even demand board representation or influence over strategic decisions, such as the direction of the company, acquisitions, or exits.
 This shift in control can be particularly problematic for founders who want to maintain control of their business’s future direction.

-Convertible loans often come with various default clauses that allow the lender to enforce the loan or accelerate its repayment, which means that the full loan balance (principal and interest) becomes due immediately.
+Convertible loans typically include default clauses that allow the lender to enforce the loan or accelerate its repayment, which means that the full loan balance (principal and interest) becomes due immediately.
 Common default clauses include :-

 Payment Default - the lender can demand full repayment of the loan (plus any accrued interest), which can place significant financial strain on the company.
 If the borrower cannot repay the loan, this could lead to costly debt collection actions or legal proceedings and could force the company into insolvency.